 If you're not convinced about trying shallow water light tackle rockfishing on the Queen of Heart yet, this should do it: Check out the quantity and quality of fish possible.
 The rockfish limit, which is made up of dozens of species, is 10 fish per angler per day.
 However, there is an overall bag limit of 20 fish per angler per day.
 Critters such as lingcod and halibut are counted separately from rockfish.

-As will be the case once again this year, we've been running shallow water light tackle rockfishing trips on the Queen of Hearts almost exclusively during the open season on open load trips for years.
+We've been running shallow water light tackle rockfishing trips on the Queen of Hearts for years.
 To give you a feel for a typical season, we ran 119 SWLT trips during one of our previous seasons.
 Although you don't have to catch limits to have fun, over two-thirds of those 119 trips caught limits of rockfish, and just shy of 90% of all trips caught at least an average of three-quarters to limits.
 Included in these limits are the coveted Vermillion (red) rockfish, with whoppers which can weigh as much as 10 to 12 pounds, along with the rest of the Half Moon Bay "smorgasbord" of rockfish including china cod, gophers, coppers, bolinas, blacks, blues and an array of other rockfish species.
 In addition to the rockfish, over 600 lingcod were bagged as well as over 775 cabezon.
 There's also the chance of hooking into some good size halibut, with most of the halibut weighing in over 10 pounds up to a "barn door" 36 lb. halibut!

 Upcoming trips and Reservations!

 What if I don't have my own rods, reels and tackle?
 If you don't have any gear, don't worry.
 Tackle can be purchased and rods rented the morning of your trip.
 If you want to bring your own gear, it's up to you: spinning, baitcasting and conventional outfits are all used.